On damped second-order gradient systems: Convergence results

-This follows trivially from Cauchy-Schwarz inequality and the fact that $\nabla^2G$ is continuous hence bounded on bounded sets.
-Fix $\alpha>0$ and recall the inequality $2ab\le \alpha^2a^2+\frac{b^2}{\alpha^2}$ for all real numbers $a,b.$ By Cauchy-Schwarz inequality and the previous inequality
+This follows trivially by Cauchy-Schwarz' inequality and the fact that $\nabla^2G$ is continuous hence bounded on bounded sets.
+Fix $\sigma>0$ and recall the inequality $2ab\le\sigma^2a^2+\frac{b^2}{\sigma^2}$ for all real numbers $a,b.$ By Cauchy-Schwarz' inequality and the previous inequality